lucia-auth/lucia/documentation-v2/content/main/2.database-adapters/upstash-redis.md

 ---
-title: "Upstash adapter"
+title: "Upstash Redis adapter"
-menuTitle: "Upstash"
+menuTitle: "Upstash Redis"
-description: "Learn how to use Upstas Redis with Lucia"
+description: "Learn how to use Upstash Redis with Lucia"
 ---

 Session adapter for [Upstash Redis](https://upstash.com) provided by the Redis session adapter package.
 This only handles sessions, and not users or keys.